-Our theme for the upcoming year, Global SpillAge, takes inspiration from Marshall McLuhan's notion of the Global Village.
+Our 2020/21 theme continues into 2021/22: The Global SpillAge, takes inspiration from Marshall McLuhan's notion of the Global Village.
 This year our research will focus on the unfortunate effects of connection but also the new relations and possibilities for social change; in particular the technological and political dimensions related to anti-Black and anti-Indigenous racism and the global COVID-19 pandemic.
 Our working groups will engage the challenges of the contemporary moment while drawing from the spirit of McLuhan's attention to the medium.

 A primary mode of research at the McLuhan Centre for Culture and Technology is the support of interdisciplinary working groups whose novel approaches to culture and technology are appropriate to the challenges of the moment while drawing from the spirit of McLuhan’s attention to the medium.
 Working groups consist of faculty and graduate students across the University of Toronto and are funded for up to one year to engage symposia, performances, installations, lecture series, workshops, writing retreats, and other public events.
 The working groups also work in consultation with the Director, Professor Sarah Sharma, to run a Monday Night Seminar.

 Working Groups for Fall 2020 - Spring 2022

 Lead Convenor: Marie-Pier Boucher [Assistant Professor, ICCIT, UTM]

 Members: Tero Karppi [Assistant Professor, ICCIT + Faculty of Information], Jeremy Packer [Associate Professor, ICCIT + Faculty of Information], Réka Patrícia Gál [PhD student, Faculty of Information], Lee Wilkins [PhD student, Faculty of Information], Yolanda Zhang [PhD student, Faculty of Information]